The Realignment Problem: When Right becomes Wrong in LLMs¶

 | U2A vs TRACE | 18.2 | 14.7 | — |

-TRACE significantly outperforms the U2A baseline (~82-85% win rate), and the gap with the "fully re-annotated gold standard" DPO-Gold is reasonable (DPO-Gold only beats TRACE at 68-75%, indicating TRACE bridges much of the gap between NPO-like methods and full re-annotation).
+TRACE significantly outperforms the U2A baseline (~82-85% win rate).
+Meanwhile, the gap between TRACE and the "fully re-labeled gold standard" DPO-Gold is reasonable (DPO-Gold wins against TRACE only 68-75% of the time), indicating that TRACE has closed much of the gap between NPO-style methods and full re-labeling.

 | Model | GPQA | MMLU | HellaSwag | GSM8K |